 By 1921, Schroth’s new method of treatment involving specific postural correction, corrective breathing patterns and postural perception, was being carried out along with rehabilitation exercises in her own clinic.

-Our scoliosis team have been trained by Dr Weiss to assess, design, model and fit the Gensingen brace.
+Our scoliosis team have been trained to assess, design, model and fit a derivative of the Cheneau-Gensingen brace.
 We are pleased to be able to offer what is evidenced as the most effective brace for correcting scoliosis.
-The Best Practice Academy arranges courses worldwide for professionals to learn and engage in the most recent developments in bracing technology and physiotherapy.
+There are courses worldwide for professionals to learn and engage in the most recent developments in bracing technology and physiotherapy.

-You can see more research papers and publications on the Schroth method and support for the Gensingen brace on our clinical research page.
+You can see more research papers and publications on Schroth and support for the Cheneau-Gensingen brace on our clinical research page.